AVEVA/CONNECT-data-services-developer-docs/content/support/flex-credits.md

 Charges for stored or accessed streams involve fixed and variable components, striking a balance between usage and cost.
 There is a fixed monthly charge for your base plan that lets you store or access streams at your threshold at no additional cost.
 Within a given day, if you exceed a threshold in your base plan, then additional variable, per-stream charges are applied for each stream.
 After 12:00 AM, the counter on each usage metric is reset so that you are no longer charged overages.

-Take for example, the started plan previously mentioned in [Flex credit transaction](#flex-credit-transactions).
+Take for example, the starter plan previously mentioned in [Flex credit transaction](#flex-credit-transactions).
 If the tenant exceeds their daily threshold for _streams accessed_ of 200, each additional stream accessed incurs additional flex credit debits.
 The same principle applies to streams stored and shared streams accessed transactions.

 ## Evolution of rate plans